msalemor/iothub-commander/README.md

 # Azure IoT Hub<br/>Improved Developer experience

-This .NET solution implements a `IoTCommander.Backend` and `IoTCommander.Console` applications that can create, run, and update simulated Azure IoT devices registered in Azure IoT Hub.
-It is designed to decrease the development experience in working with actual devices.
+This .NET solution includes two applications: `IoTCommander.Backend` and `IoTCommander.Console`.
+These applications allow you to create, run, and update simulated Azure IoT devices that are registered in Azure IoT Hub.
+The purpose of this solution is to simplify the development process by working with virtual devices instead of physical ones.

+What sets this approach apart is that you can run one or multiple simulated devices as tasks within a console application, or as background tasks within the backend.
+These simulated devices send telemetry data to IoT Hub and can also receive and process direct method calls.

 ## Devices